uos/minot/docs/docs/pubsub.md

     Examples

-    - If a Publisher dies or disconnects in an existing Pub/Sub connection the Subscriber will never get messages on this topic again, even when the Publisher comes back or other ones still publish on that topic.
+    - If a publisher dies or disconnects in an existing Pub/Sub connection the subscriber will never get messages on this topic again, even when the publisher comes back or other ones still publish on that topic.
-    - Loosing connections to the Coordinator at runtime will result in an error. `ratpub` is therefore not really reliable in unrealiable networks like WIFI.
+    - Loosing connections to the Coordinator at runtime will result in an error. `ratpub` is therefore not really reliable in unrealiable networks like Wi-Fi.
     - Nodes are always talking to the Coordinator, which is a good feature for reconfigurable topics but also adds latency.
 The plan is to add static and dynamic topics, where both have the same features but both have better latency for their respective use case.